haoxins/haoxins.github.io/archived-2021/graph-database-in-action.md

   .next()
 ```

-* **`next()`**
-  - A terminal step that takes the iterable
+* `next()`: A terminal step that takes the iterable
   traversal source composed from the previous steps,
   iterates it once, and returns the first or
   next item in the iterable.

 * Because *Gremlin* is **lazily evaluated**,
   we need to iterate our traversal in order to get a result.